mimakte/load-test-in-amazon/README.md

 # load-test-in-amazon
 A load testing tool:
-Java Development Kit (JDK) if using JMeter
+Java Development Kit (JDK) if using JMeter.

 Installation:
 Install the load testing tool of your choice following the official installation guide.